 We’d decided to be cool and trendy and book an Uber for the drive to the airport.
-This was a new experience for us, as we’d previously relied on kids, or friends and neighbors for transport, but this time we had to leave at 5:00 A.M. and hated to bother anyone.
+This was a new experience for us, as we’d previously relied on kids, or friends for transport, but this time we had to leave at 5:00 A.M. and hated to bother anyone.

 “Uber’s a great idea.” said our kids.
 “Here – we’ll help you set it up.”

 After a group effort, (John and I require help with this kind of thing) we were able to download the app and even schedule an early morning ride.
 We felt very high-tech.